fahmisan88/quote-react-rails/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a simple React + Rails web application that list out famous quotes.

+Requirement:

-* Ruby version
+* Ruby 2.4.1

-* System dependencies

-* Configuration

-* Database creation
+* Rails 5.1.5 + webpacker

-* Database initialization
+* Postgresql 10.2

-* How to run the test suite
+* No test yet

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+See the app on Heroku [here](https://thekatakata.herokuapp.com/)